podopie/podopie.github.com/_posts/2013-04-29-data_hacking_and_coffee.md

 Conclusions
 -----------

 Never forget the power of simple yes/no questions in your application.
-Simply by having my users describe coffee and give it a thumbs up or down, I was able to (very roughly) turnaround incredibly useful data for future coffee direction in the office.
+Simply by having colleagues describe coffee and give a thumbs up or down, I was able to (very roughly) generate incredibly useful data for future coffee direction in the office.
 And I think eventually, we'll find our buttery chocolate herbal coffee bean (that is, until our tastes change).

 You can find all the code on <a href="http://www.github.com/podopie/coffeemoto">Github</a>.